emilps/fjelltg/src/pages/productCategory/2020-03-20-fish-meal-plant.md

   material to meal and oil
 featuredimage: /img/fish-meal-plant-optim.jpg
 text: >-
-  Complete plant for production of fish meal an oil - FTG  can design and deliver fish meal plants for both land and marine use.
+  Complete plant for production of fish meal and oil - FTG  can design and deliver compact fish meal plants for both land and marine use.

-  FTG can design and deliver compact fish meal plants for both land and marine use.
+  With FTG's fish meal plant you get:

-  * Cooking in steam heated screw cooker,
+  * Cooking in steam heated screw cooker

-  * Pressing in twin screw press and oil separation in centrifuges,
+  * Pressing in twin screw press and oil separation in centrifuges

   * Evaporation of stick water in waste heat evaporator

-  Drying of press cake and concentrate in disc drier before milling and cooling of meal
+  * Drying of press cake and concentrate in disc drier before milling and cooling of meal

   The process requirements depend on the freshness of the catch, type of fish,